 Before you jump into making money as a blogger, I strongly encourage you to focus the first few months on producing great content and building your readership.
 Remember, this is a marathon, not a sprint.

 There are many, many creative ways to grow your readership.
-Check out this long post where I share 10 of my most effective strategies for increasing your readership and building your community on your blog.
+Check out this long post where I share some of my most effective strategies for increasing your readership and building your community on your blog.

 7. Become an Affiliate